dfns/dfns-sdk-ts/examples/libs/solana/durable-nonce-tx/README.md

 Go back to the service accounts listing, and the new `Service Account` should be listed there. copy the `Signing Key Cred ID`, e.g. `Y2ktM3E5Y2MtbXFoM20tODdiOW1jNDZqZ2gxYWJqbA`.

+Do this again for the hot Organisation for Nonce Account creation.

 Copy `.env.example` to a new file `.env` and set the following values,

 - `DFNS_API_URL` = `https://api.dfns.ninja`